openresty/lua-nginx-module/README.markdown

 The `ngx.ctx` lookup requires relatively expensive metamethod calls and it is much slower than explicitly passing per-request data along by your own function arguments.
 So do not abuse this API for saving your own function arguments because it usually has quite some performance impact.

-Because of the metamethod magic, never "local" the `ngx.ctx` table outside your Lua function scope on the Lua module level level due to [worker-level data sharing](#data-sharing-within-an-nginx-worker).
+Because of the metamethod magic, never "local" the `ngx.ctx` table outside your Lua function scope on the Lua module level due to [worker-level data sharing](#data-sharing-within-an-nginx-worker).
 For example, the following is bad:

 ```lua